Sometimes we see things more objectively with a cold head.

 Read a Kosher novel – that usually have a theme with a positive morale or are educational.
-Many are available online at Artscroll, Feldheim, etc. One that is an excellent is “Kids Speak” Series By Chaim Walder.
-Where kids tell their own stories and their trials and tribulations.
+Many are available online at Artscroll, Feldheim, etc. One that is an excellent is “The Voyage to Good Middos” Series By Rabbi Baruch Chait.
+Where kids learn to improve their character traits by hearing stories of Middos challenges.
 It can serve to develop a good conversation.

 Play board games with family

 Learn Torah with family members

 Invite a Torah scholar to your house to give a lecture

 Say the shema at bedtime for kids.
 We say Shema two times a day – the morning and at night.
 A child that sleeps with a shema and nice Jewish bedtime story will also have nice dreams.

 Most Torah Observant Jews have No Tv.
 For the above reason, for the opportunity cost of watching TV and for the negative influence TV has on the kids and family.

 To sell ads TV many times appeals to the lowest common denominator.
 The advertisers get what they want – ratings.
 It shows violence, disrespectful youth, immorality, and the improperly dressed.
 There used to be a saying “The street is the street and the home is the home.”
 TV has effectively brought the street into the home.
 Is it in the best interest of the child?
 You decide.